MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v2.0.3/Remove-AzureRmResourceGroup.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmResourceGroup** cmdlet removes an azure_2 resource group and its resources from the current subscription.
+The **Remove-AzureRmResourceGroup** cmdlet removes an Azure resource group and its resources from the current subscription.
 To delete a resource, but leave the resource group, use the Remove-AzureRmResource cmdlet.

 ## EXAMPLES